gigawatts/KringleCon2020/conversations.md

 You can use [this](https://regex101.com/) regex interpreter to test your regex against the required Sort-O-Matic patterns.

 Do you think you can help me fix it?

 ...

+Great job!
+You make this look easy!

+Hey, have you tried the Splunk challenge?

+Are you newer to SOC operations?
+Maybe check out his [intro talk](https://www.youtube.com/watch?v=qbIhHhRKQCw) from last year.

+Dave Herrald is doing a [great talk](https://www.youtube.com/watch?v=RxVgEFt08kU) on tracking adversary emulation through Splunk!

+Don't forget about useful tools including [Cyber Chef](https://gchq.github.io/CyberChef/) for decoding and decrypting data!

+It's down in the Great Room, but oh, they probably won't let an attendee operate it.

+...